rudokemper/terrastories-minimal/README.md

-**Terrastories minimal** is a stripped down version of the [**Terrastories**](http://terrastories.io) application which runs just the tilebuilder and tileserver, in order to render an offline map using MBtiles styled in Mapbox Studio.
+**Terrastories minimal** is a stripped down version of the [**Terrastories**](http://terrastories.io) application, which runs just the tilebuilder and tileserver to render an offline map using MBtiles styled in Mapbox Studio.

 ## Table of Contents
 0. [Running the application: quickstart guide](#running-the-application-quickstart-guide)